+Alternatively, \emph{open-vocabulary} approaches \cite{wu2023open} exploit image-text alignment without needing to pre-define vocabulary.
+Several \cite{zhou2022maskclip,lou2022segclip,mukhoti2023pacl,rao2021denseclip, lou2022segclip} build on top of the popularCLIP~\cite{radford2021learning, openclip} model which showed impressive \emph{global} text-image alignment properties but lacks localization quality~\cite{negclip}.
+Using class-agnostic object masks, it is possible to learn to align the embeddings of selected pixels with text~\cite{rao2021denseclip, ghiasi2022openseg, ding2021ZegFormer}, but at the cost of pixel-level annotations.
+Without extra supervision, MaskCLIP \cite{zhou2022maskclip} alters the last pooling layer of CLIP to produce dense predictions and use them as pseudo-labels to train a segmentation model, forming MaskCLIP+.
+Using only image captions---cheap to acquire and widely available---as supervision, \cite{xu2022groupvit,lou2022segclip,liu2022open,xu2023learning} learn local alignment between image \emph{regions} and paired text with contrastive objectives.
+Regions are formed using a learnt hierarchical mechanism~\cite{xu2022groupvit}, cross-attention based clustering~\cite{lou2022segclip}, using a clustering head trained with diverse view~\cite{liu2022open} or slot-attention~\cite{xu2023learning}.
 PACL~\cite{mukhoti2023pacl} adds an embedder module that learns affinity between patches and the global text token, TCL~\cite{cha2022tcl} builds a new local contrastive objective which directly aligns captions with pre-selected patches and ViewCO\cite{ren2023viewco} proposes a multi-view consistent learning approach.
 CLIPpy \cite{clippy2022} proposes to fully re-train CLIP with a few well-designed modifications to directly obtained denser features.
 Alternatively, ReCO~\cite{shin2022reco} builds prototypes of the desired vocabulary (using CLIP-based retrieval) which are then used for co-segmentation.

 Rather than modifying the architecture of CLIP or training a new module specifically designed to densify its outputs, we propose to directly use \emph{as is} the good classification ability of the model.
 Indeed, we perform a dense multi-scale patch classification.
 By doing so, our method can easily be adapted to any new dataset, with any new vocabulary.